This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Cicaplast feels very soft and sinks in well, whereas Cicalfate felt super oily and sat on top of my skin.

-It’s very simply to try this hack, you just need Cicaplast and your regular night time routine.
+It’s very simple to try this sebaceous filaments hack; you just need Cicaplast and your regular nighttime routine.

 - Do your full evening routine, including moisturiser